GreenByteWizard/GreenByteWizard/README.md

 - 👋 Hi, I’m @greenbytewizard
 - 👀 I’m intrigued by the rabbit hole that is computer language
-- 🌱 I’m currently learning shell scripting and Terraform
+- 🌱 I’m currently learning shell scripting and terraform
 - 📫 How to reach me on my page

 <!---